 In autumn of 1935 Dr Arundale inspired a Campaign for 'Straight Theosophy', emphasizing the fundamental principles and teachings for which the Society as a whole may be said to stand.
 He presided at Adyar in December over an inspiring Diamond Jubilee Convention.
 The Campaign for 1936-37 was 'There is a Plan', and for 1937-38 'Understanding'.
 These campaigns have proved of great value to the National Societies in their public and Lodge work.

-The President undertook an inspiriting tour in the British Isles and Europe in 1936, and in July presided over a splendid Fourth World Congress at Geneva, to which many countries sent representatives and which received a fine civic welcome.
+The President undertook an inspiriting tour in the British Isles and Europe in 1936, and in July presided over a splendid Fourth World Congress at Geneva, which received a fine civic welcome and to which many countries sent representatives.
 Its keynote was 'Justice'.
 The Young Theosophists' Movement, which came into existence at the Vienna Congress in 1923, began to spread quickly.